Train (band): In popular culture

 The album's second single, "When I Look to the Sky", was used for the trailer of the 2004 film Jersey Girl.

-The TV series CSI:NY features Train's songs "Hey Soul Sister" and "Calling All Angels" in the season six episode "Second Chances".
+The TV series CSI:NY features Train's songs "Hey, Soul Sister" and "Calling All Angels" in the season six episode "Second Chances".

 The band was parodied in the "Band Face-Off" sketch on the January 26, 2013 airing of Saturday Night Live, in which they invade a bar, have conflict with Adam Levine (the episode's guest host) of the band Maroon 5, and are later joined by Jason Mraz and John Mayer.
 Train made a statement afterwards that they approved of the parody.
-The band were parodied on the show again in October 2024, where Andrew Dismukes performed the song "Hey Soul Sister" to Ego Nwodim as part of a sketch sending up interracial marriage in the 1950s.
+The band was parodied on the show again in October 2024, where Andrew Dismukes performed the song "Hey, Soul Sister" to Ego Nwodim as part of a sketch sending up interracial marriage in the 1950s.